Pepe criticises unenthusiastic Real Madrid fans

 Now playing for Turkish giants Besiktas, the 34-year-old said Madrid supporters — who have booed Cristiano Ronaldo, Gareth Bale and Karim Benzema this season — do not compare to fans from the Istanbul-based club.

-"Perhaps Real Madrid fans won't like me saying this but they say Real Madrid fans transmit enthusiasm but I don't think they do.
-That's not the reality," Portugal international Pepe told beIN Sports.
+"Perhaps Real Madrid fans won't like me saying this but they say Real Madrid fans transmit enthusiasm, but I don't think they do.
+That's not the reality," the Portugal international told beIN Sports.

 "The Besiktas fans are very passionate.
 When you go out onto the pitch the noise coming from the stands always hits you."